 The Hive Reads… The Fifth Season by N.K.
 Jemisin

-Welcome to the seventh instalment of our ‘Hive Reads’ feature!
+Welcome to the eighth instalment of our ‘Hive Reads’ feature!
 (You can read the others here.)
 After settling on The Fifth Season by N.K.
 Jemisin as our next read, a bunch of us here at the Hive diligently noted down our thoughts whilst reading throughout the month.
 You can read the end result below!
 Though do beware: spoilers abound.

 This month’s read is brought to you by the fabulous team of T.O.
 Munro, G.D.
 Penman, James Latimer and Laura M. Hughes.